 Air quality changes, for example, were one of the first-noticed impacts of the restrictions put in place to reduce the spread of the coronavirus disease.
-Nitrogen dioxide, which is caused by fumes from sclerotic traffic, the burning of fossil fuels, as well as industrial activity, show up clearly in satellite data.
-The dashboard brings together new and historical nitrogen dioxide datasets for comparison, as well as targeted regional areas including Los Angeles, Tokyo, Beijing, Paris and Madrid.
+Nitrogen dioxide, which is caused by fumes from sclerotic traffic, the burning of fossil fuels, as well as industrial activity, shows up clearly in satellite data.
+The dashboard brings together new and historical nitrogen dioxide datasets for comparison, as well as targeted regional areas including Los Angeles, Tokyo, Beijing, Paris, and Madrid.

 Changes in carbon dioxide are also highlighted in the dashboard to monitor how global and local reactions to the pandemic have changed concentrations of this greenhouse gas.
-The dashboard allows for the short-term and long-term changes in carbon dioxide on a global scale, as well as observations in selected urban areas such as New York, San Francisco and Delhi.
+The dashboard allows for the short-term and long-term changes in carbon dioxide on a global scale, as well as observations in selected urban areas such as New York, San Francisco, and Delhi.

-The dashboard also presents targeted satellite observations of total suspended matter and chlorophyll concentrations in select coastal areas, harbours and semi-enclosed bays to assess what has produced these water quality changes, how widespread they may be, and how long they last.
+The dashboard also presents targeted satellite observations of total suspended matter and chlorophyll concentrations in select coastal areas, harbors, and semi-enclosed bays to assess what has produced these water quality changes, how widespread they may be, and how long they last.
 Long Island Sound, the North Adriatic, and Tokyo Bay are among the areas examined.

-The COVID-19 Earth Observation Dashboard also provides observations of shipping activity in ports, parked cars and nighttime lights in urban areas to show how specific sectors of the economy have been affected.
-These data are presented in the dashboard to quantify changes in Los Angeles, the Port of Dunkirk, Beijing and several other locations.
+The COVID-19 Earth Observation Dashboard also provides observations of shipping activity in ports, parked cars, and nighttime lights in urban areas to show how specific sectors of the economy have been affected.
+These data are presented in the dashboard to quantify changes in Los Angeles, the Port of Dunkirk, Beijing, and several other locations.